Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: System Models and Problem Formulation

-The goal of uplink channel estimation is to retrieve the unknown channel ${\bf h}$ from the received pilot signal ${\bf y}$.
-The theoretically optimal channel estimator for the signal model~\eqref{eqn:uplink-channel-model} is the minimum mean-square error (MMSE) estimator, which is given by
+The goal of uplink channel estimation is to construct a channel estimator $\hat{\bf h}$ from the received pilot signal ${\bf y}$.
+Given the prior covariance information ${\bf R}_{\bf h}$, the Bayesian optimal channel estimator is the minimum mean-square error (MMSE) estimator, which is given by

-where $(a)$ holds when ${\bf h}$ is both zero-mean Gaussian distributed and independent of ${\bf n}$.
-The covariance matrix ${\bf R}_{\bf h} \in \mathbb{S}_{+}^{N_{\rm BS}}$ is the prior covariance of the channel vector ${\bf h}$.
-Usually, the channel covariance cannot be obtained {\it a priori}, which prohibits the application of the optimal MMSE estimator.
-To solve this problem, statistical methods are proposed in the literature, where previous channel observations are exploited to compute the channel covariance~\cite{hesketh2012adaptive}.
-However, these methods require extra historical channel recordings, which brings additional memory consumption and slowed down computation.
-Besides, the statistically computed channel covariance is purely empirical and thus physically unexplainable, which limits its application to other channel inference tasks.